codedstructure/svgdx/docs/elements.md

 Variables are set using a `varname="value"` attribute pair, and multiple variables can be set in a single `<var>` element.

 Note the `value` is considered to be an expressions, so variables can be set based on the value of other (or the same) variable.

+Be careful when updating variable values; an element such as `<var thing="$thing + 1"/>` may appear to do the right thing in a document, but internally if this is in a loop it will expand to a string of "... + 1 + 1 + 1 + 1 + 1 ...", which may work, but probably isn't the intended effect, and will slow down document processing.
+(The likely correct approach here is to use `<var thing="{{$thing + 1}}"/>`.)
+In order to help detect this string expansion, the config value `var-limit` (default 1024) limits the maximum length of string values being assigned to variables.

 ### `specs`